aolney/spacy-api-docker/README.md

 - Docker images for **English**, **German**, **Spanish**, **Italian**, **Dutch** and **French**.
 - Automated builds to stay up to date with spaCy.
 - Current spaCy version: 2.0.16

-Please note that this is a completely new API and is incompatible with the previous one.
-If you still need them, use `aolney/spacyapi:en-legacy` or `aolney/spacyapi:de-legacy`.

 _Documentation, API- and frontend code based upon [spaCy REST services](https://github.com/explosion/spacy-services) by [Explosion AI](https://explosion.ai)._